ffindelsberger/myDotFiles/README.md

 - ripgrep : used in nevom telescope plugin
 - maim : used as a screnshot tool for when u press 'Print'
+- feh : for setting background images in i3
+- polybar : bar for i3